Tight Fine-Grained Bounds for Direct Access on Join Queries: Preliminaries

 \subsection{Databases and Queries}

 A \emph{join query} $Q$ is an expression of the form $Q(\vec{u}) \datarule R_1(\vec{v}_1), \ldots, R_\ell(\vec{v}_n)$, where each $R_i$ is a relation symbol, $\vec{v}_1, \ldots, \vec{v}_n$ are tuples of variables, and $\vec{u}$ is a tuple of all variables in $\bigcup_{i=1}^{n}\vec{v}_i$.
 Each $R_i(\vec{v}_i)$ is called an \emph{atom} of $Q$.
+We also denote by $\var(Q)$ the set $\vec{u}$ of all variables appearing in $Q$.
 A query is called \emph{self-join free} if no relation symbol appears in two different atoms.
 If the same relation symbol appears in two different atoms, $R_i=R_j$, then $\vec{v}_i$ and $\vec{v}_j$ must have the same arity.
-A \emph{conjunctive query} is defined as a join query, with the exception that $\vec{u}$ may contain any subset of the query variables.
+A \emph{conjunctive query} (or, for short, a \emph{query}) is defined as a join query, with the exception that $\vec{u}$ may contain any subset of the query variables.
 We say that the query variables that do not appear in $\vec{u}$ are \emph{projected}.
 Defined this way, join queries are simply conjunctive queries without projections.

 The input to a query $Q$ is a \emph{database} $D$ which assigns every relation symbol $R_i$ in the query with a relation $R_i^D$: a finite set of tuples of constants, each tuple having the same arity as $\vec{v}_i$.
+The \emph{domain} $\dom(D)$ of $D$ is the set of all constants appearing in tuples in the relations of $D$.
 The \emph{size} $|D|$ of $D$ is defined as the total number of tuples in all of its relations.
+(More generally, $|E|$ denotes the cardinality of a set $E$.)
 An \emph{answer} to a query $Q$ over a database $D$ is determined by a mapping $\mu$ from the variables of $Q$ to the constants of $D$ such that $\mu(\vec{v}_i)\in R_i^D$ for every atom $R_i(\vec{v}_i)$ in $Q$.
 The answer is then $\mu(\vec{u})$.
 The set of all answers to $Q$ over $D$ is denoted $Q(D)$.

 A \emph{lexicographic order} of a join query $Q$ is specified by a permutation $L$ of the query variables.
-We assume databases come with an order on their constants.
-Then, $L$ defines an order over $Q(D)$: the order between two answers is the same as the order between their assignments to the first variable in $L$ on which their assignments differ.
+We assume databases come with a linear order on their constants.
+Then, $L$ defines a linear order over $Q(D)$: the order between two distinct answers is defined to be the order between their assignments to the first variable in $L$ on which their assignments differ.